TM44 Inspection Regulations: What, when and how..

 What is TM44?

-CIBSE Technical Manual number 44 - TM44 was published by The Chartered Institute of Building Services Engineers (CIBSE), and describes the requirements of the TM44 Regulations, the statutory air conditioning inspection and associated TM44 inspection certificate and report in the UK and the Republic of Ireland.
+CIBSE Technical Memorandum number 44 - TM44 was published by The Chartered Institute of Building Services Engineers (CIBSE), and provides guidance on good practice for air conditioning inspection procedures and an approved inspection methodology for compliance with regulatory inspections within the UK.

 A TM44 inspection assess and report on how well the air conditioning system is maintained, operated and controlled, and whether it is fit for purpose.